-Break your weekend list into step-by-step task and analyze the importance of each step.
+Break your weekend list into the step-by-step task and analyze the importance of each step.
 So prepare a random list of things you intend to do this weekend and try setting a time slot for each activity and a priority rank for each task that you have enlisted.

-These mundane tasks seem so simple but by giving them importance and by breaking the tasks into steps, you will help yourself in organizational skills which are critical for developing analytical thinking.
+These mundane tasks seem so simple but by giving them the importance and by breaking the tasks into steps, you will help yourself in organizational skills which are critical for developing analytical thinking.